lgblgblgb/reCPM/README.md

 # Build instructions for XCPM

 Just say 'make'.
-Note, you need to have gcc and libc development libraries installed _ALSO_ with Win32 cross compiler on Linux/UNIX.
+Note, you need to have gcc and libc development libraries installed _ALSO_ with Win32 and Win64 cross compilers on Linux/UNIX.
 You also needs GNU (!) make utility.
-If you don't need the Windows build part, you can edit Makefile, and line ALL_ARCHS need to be modified to have the only word NATIVE.
+If you don't need some build (like win64, win32), you can edit Makefile, and line ALL_ARCHS need to be modified to have only the desired architectures.